 She has been Head Writer for the environmental social enterprise, Verdigo, since 2012.

 SG Wong has moderated panels, been a panelist, and has presented at such diverse events as the Calgary Comics and Entertainment Expo, the Edmonton Comics and Entertainment Expo, the PureSpec Science Fiction Festival, the When Words Collide readers festival, the Bloody Words XIII mystery convention, the Words in 3D 2015 literary conference, and Word on the Square (as part of LitFest, Canada’s only non-fiction literary festival).
 She has been on various Edmonton Public Library panels, hosted by different writers-in-residence, since 2014.
-As a member of the Young Alberta Book Society, SG has led a 2-day writing/editing workshop for grade 7 students.
-More recently, she co-designed and co-presented a self-publishing workshop as part of LitFest 2016, and presented as part of the inaugural Indie Author Day 2016.
+As a member of the Young Alberta Book Society, she led a 2-day writing/editing workshop for grade 7 students.
+As well, she co-designed and co-presented a self-publishing workshop as part of LitFest 2016, and presented on self-publishing platforms as part of Indie Author Day 2016.